lpic2book/src/docs/lpic2.208.1.md

 This defines the nickname *common* and associates it with a particular log format string.
 The format as shown is known as the Common Log Format (CLF).
-Common Log Format ApacheCLF It is a standard format produced by many web servers and can be read by most log analysis programs.
+It is a standard format produced bymany web servers and can be read by most log analysis programs.
 Log file entries produced in CLF will look similar to this line:

         127.0.0.1 - bob [10/Oct/2000:13:55:36 -0100] "GET /apache_pb.gif HTTP/1.0" 200 2326